SpellholdStudios/Bolsa/README.md

 	- Added 1PP compatibility with EE games and classical 1PP modded games: Added Glowing staff animation (and colors) and harmonized colors item.
 	- Appended tooltip.2da: added a new column if needed, and a new strref.
 - Added foreign languages WeiDU prompts whenever possible.
-- Updated Italian and Spanish tra files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
+- Updated .tra files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
-- Updated French and English translations (Gwendolyne).
 - Updated and renamed readme files to *bolsa-readme-%LANGUAGE%.txt*, then moved them into new "*readme*" folder.
 - Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).